dragonfly-science/dragonfly-website/content/what-we-do/systems-for-data/content.md

 ---
-title: We build systems for data
+title: Systems for data
-subtitle: |
+subtitle: >
+  We build systems for data.
 Our statistical work is supported by excellent technical database and software development skills.
 We develop operational systems to allow organisations to get ongoing value from their data.
 introductionPerson: richard-yvan
 teaserTitle: Systems for data
 teaserIntro: >